gamekiller2048/github-api-wrapper/README.md

 Click Generate new token -> Generate new token (classic)

-select expiration & control option scopes **(make sure to check repo scope in order for access to private repositories)**
+Select expiration & control option scopes **(make sure to check repo scope in order for access to private repositories)**

 Click Generate token